Tomb of Dante: 17th to 19th centuries

-Meanwhile the bones were put in a new box in 1677 by Antonio Sarti, prior of the monastery.
+Meanwhile the bones were put in a new box in 1677 by Antonio Santi, prior of the monastery.
 The sarcophagus was restored under armed guard in 1692.
 The bones were put back in their original sarcophagus in 1781, the same year as the monument was completed, having been commissioned from the local architect Camillo Morigia by Luigi Valenti Gonzaga, the cardinal legate in Romagna.
 Square in plan and with a small cupola and dome, it covers the sarcophagus.
 Its interior is covered in marble and stucco.
 Morigia planned to have images of Virgil, Brunetto Latini, Cangrande della Scala and Guido Novello da Polenta in the pendentives of the dome's interior vault, but this plan was abandoned.

 Behind the sarcophagus is a 1483 bas-relief by Pietro Lombardo, which also stood in this position for most of the 15th century, showing Dante reading at a lectern.
-From the ceiling hangs an 18th century votive lamp, continually kept burning with olive oil from the Tuscan hills donated by Florence every 14 September, the anniversary of Dante's death.
+From the ceiling hangs an 18th-century votive lamp, continually kept burning with olive oil from the Tuscan hills donated by Florence every 14 September, the anniversary of Dante's death.
 The monument's facade to the street is very simple, with a gate surmounted by Cardinal Gonzaga's archiepiscopal coat of arms and the simple inscription "DANTIS POETAE SEPULCRUM" ("tomb of Dante the poet").
 The friars hid the bones in the 1677 box again in 1810 during the French occupation to prevent them being confiscated.
 They hid the box under an old doorway between the Basilica of San Francesco and the Braccioforte Chapel before leaving the city.
 Florence had not given up hope of having the remains removed from Ravenna, however, and in 1829 the city erected a cenotaph in Santa Croce Basilica, showing the poet seated in thought and a personification of Poetry weeping over the sarcophagus.

 The mound which held the bones from 1944 to 1945.

 The box's location was forgotten until 27 May 1865, when it was found by a worker carrying out restoration work for the 600th anniversary of Dante's birth.
 A young student and later a respected notary, Matteucci Anastasio, noticed the words "OSSA DANTIS" (Dante's bones) on the box and saved it from being thrown into a common grave.
 (The full inscription stated: "Dantis ossa a me Frate Antonio Santi hic posita 1677, die 18 Octobris", written by Friar Santi.)

 The almost complete skeleton of bones were rearticulated and put on display to the public in a crystal coffin for a few months before being reburied under the monument in a walnut chest protected by a lead cover.
 It remains in place and has never been returned to Florence.